 - Provide youth in foster care with meaningful workplace skills and internship opportunities.

-- Engage Georgia’s business communities, non-profit organizations and governmental agencies in mutually beneficial partnerships which establish valuable and safe work environments for GTIP participants.
+- Engage Georgia’s business communities, non-profit organizations and govern mental agencies in a mutually beneficial collaborative partnerships and coordinated collaboration with internal and external partners that establishes valuable and safe work environments for GTIP participants.

-In order to be eligible for TeenWork you must:
+To be eligible for the Georgia TeenWork Internship Program youth must:

-- Are available to work a maximum of 25 – 30 hours a week
+- Available to work a maximum of 25-40 hours a week

 - All 18 year old young adult must have a valid state of Georgia photo i.d.